‘A Tale of Shemroon’ Takes Top Prize at Marrakech, as Tilda Swinton Receives Emotional Tribute

 Saturday’s closing ceremony kicked off with a tribute to Tilda Swinton, who had served as jury president at the previous edition of the Marrakech Festival, and who evinced genuine shock when her daughter, actress Honor Swinton Byrne, made a surprise appearance to deliver the prize.

-After “Triangle of Sadness” director Ruben Ostlund called Swinton onstage by calling her “the David Bowie of cinema” in reference to her otherworldly and chameleon-like qualities, the festival honoree displayed a side of herself all too rarely seen onscreen as her jaw fell open with shock and eyes welled with joy when her daughter strode onstage.
+After “Triangle of Sadness” director Ruben Ostlund introduced Swinton as “the David Bowie of cinema” in reference to her otherworldly and chameleon-like qualities, the festival honoree displayed a side of herself all too rarely seen on screen, ever so slightly losing her cool mien as her jaw fell open and eyes welled with shock and joy once her daughter strode onstage.

+This year’s jury was led by Paolo Sorrentino, and included actors Vanessa Kirby, Diane Kruger, and Tahar Rahim, alongside filmmakers Nadine Labaki, Laïla Marrakchi, and Justin Kurzel.
+Oscar Isaac and Susanne Bier were also slated to take part, but personal reasons kept both from attending.

+Still, this 19th edition was hardly lacking in attendees.
+The festival welcomed just under 20,000 accredited guests — nearly doubling the record from the 18th edition — and a whopping 150,000 overall viewers over the course of 124 screenings in four locations, including free nightly screenings in Marrakech’s iconic Jemaa el Fna square.
+A boisterous public showing of “Minions: The Rise of Gru” introduced by local megastar Gad Elmaleh (who has provided the French voice of Gru throughout the franchise) no doubt contributed to such a substantial audience number.
+At Friday night’s screening, the historic square filled up as far as the eye could see with locals who came out en masse to fête the Moroccan-born comedian.